 For more than twenty-five years the OM system would continue to evolve and grow, eventually offering models for every photographer, from professionals to amateurs.
 The OM2 introduced semi-automatic electronically-controlled aperture-priority shooting.
 The OM-3 refined the OM-1 and further perfected the all-mechanical pro camera.
 The OM-4 offered refined metering systems and continued the semi-auto legacy laid down by the OM-2.
 Titanium bodied versions of the OM-3 and OM-4 were lighter and stronger, and offered improved weather-resistance.
 The consumer oriented OM-10, OM-20, OM-30 and OM-40 were more affordable cameras that were easier to use for non-professionals.

-All of these cameras benefitted from the incredibly small and effective OM system Zuiko lenses.
-These lenses were consistently high performers, harkening back to Maitani’s original belief in the importance of lens quality, and were in nearly every instance smaller and lighter than competing lenses of respective focal lengths from other manufacturers.
+All of these cameras could mount the incredibly small and effective OM system Zuiko lenses.
+These lenses were consistently high performers, harkening back to Maitani’s original obsession with lens quality, and were in nearly every instance smaller and lighter than competing lenses of respective focal lengths from other manufacturers.

-While the OM series kept Maitani quite busy, the whole time he was developing the Pen and OM cameras, he had another machine on his mind; a tiny, high quality camera that could be carried everywhere.
-To that point, such a camera didn’t exist.
+Development of the OM series and its accessories and lenses kept Maitani busy for years to come, but the entire time he was developing these products he had another machine on his mind.
+Maitani wanted to develop an impossibly small, high quality camera that could be carried everywhere.
+To that point in time, such a camera didn’t exist.
 Even in his early days of practical training at the factory, Maitani lamented the fact that his Leica IIIf was too large to carry everywhere he went.

 From a Maitani lecture, “When I was doing my factory training, I spent two years at our plant in Suwa.
 Suwa is a spa town, and there was a public spa next to my lodgings.
 In winter the place was so cold that towels would freeze solid, with the temperature reaching minus 23 degrees Celsius.
 Even with my window and sliding doors closed, the temperature in my room would also drop to minus 23, and a vase that my mother had sent me from Shikoku shattered when the water in it froze.
 Because it was so cold, the public spa was a popular playground for children.
 They would call in on their way home from school, and the water always became very dirty.
 So instead of taking a bath after work, I used to go in the morning before work.